adlnet/xAPI-Spec/xAPI.md

 When an LRS is an integral part of an LMS, the LMS likely supports the concept of registration.
 The Experience API applies the concept of registration more broadly.
 A registration could be considered to be an attempt, a session, or could span multiple Activities.
 There is no expectation that completing an activity ends a registration.
-Nor is a registration confined to a single Agent.
+Nor is a registration necessarily confined to a single Agent.

 <a name="contextActivities"/>